 - Collect a paper roster from each coach.
 Coaches should write in player’s numbers (if not preprinted) and cross off any coaches or players absent.
 Referees should make sure the number of not crossed out players and coaches matches the number of people in the technical area.

-- Player passcards are not required during the fall season.
+- Player passcards are not required during this Spring 2021 season for ANY team.

 - Know the LOTG and the rules of competition for the match you are doing.